Kattalin Aguirre: Second World War

 From the very beginning of the occupation Aguirre maintained close connections with smugglers and the nascent resistance, often regular visitors of the hotel.
-Amongst them were Florentino Goikoetxea en Alejandro Elizalde, who were invaluable for the escape lines.
+Amongst them were Florentino Goikoetxea and Alejandro Elizalde, who were invaluable for the escape lines.
 In 1942 she received the request to look after three "children" (the code word for fugitives).
 Later it would turn out that these were sent by Marguerite Corysande, countess of Grammont, who would found the Margot network.
 Aguirre accepted the request, and harboured the fugitives in her house.

-Aguirre worked for the Comet Line as well, by sheltering fleeing airmen, nourishing them and bringing them safely to their mountain guide Florentino Goikoetxea.
-A inhospitable pass through the Pyrenees allowed them to reach Spain, which was neutral in the war, where they would be picked up by the British Consulate in Bilbao.
+Aguirre also worked for the Comet Line, headed by Elvire de Greef in southern France, sheltering fleeing airmen, nourishing them and bringing them safely to their mountain guide Florentino Goikoetxea.
+A pass through the Pyrenees allowed them to walk to Spain, which was neutral in the war, where they would be picked up by Michael Creswell, a diplomat with the British Embassy in Madrid.

 In the beginning her tasks consisted mostly of sheltering pilots, soldiers or members of the resistance (among them Jean-François Nothomb, code name "Franco").
 But soon she would play a more active role in the resistance.
 Marguerite Corysande put her in touch with Emile Meyran (code name "Milito"), an agent from Pau.
 He collected secret intel from occupied France to pass the information on to the Nana network, an organisation financed by the US intelligence agency OSS in Madrid.
 Aguirre carried the messages on a weekly basis to the coast, so she could hand them over to smugglers, who took the documents to Spain.
 Together with her 14-year-old daughter Joséphine ("Fifine") she carried out operations that involved smuggling money and forbidden radio equipment.